anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 </details>

 ### Fleet Count (Prior to June 2020)
-To calculate the size of the bike share fleets in Seattle,  we checked all status changes for each provider back 7 days using using the [MDS Status Change Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/status_changes.json)
+To calculate the size of the bike share fleets in Seattle, we check all status changes for each provider looking back 7 days using the [MDS Status Change Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/status_changes.json)

-Status Changes with event reason's that are not "service ends" or "maintaince picks up" are calssified as  "In Service."
+Status changes with event types that are not "service ends" or "maintenance_pick_up" are classified as "In Service."
-Status Changes with the event reason of "maintanience pick up"  are classified as "In Maintanince."
+Status Changes with the event reason of "maintenanence_pick_up"  are classified as "In Maintenance."
 <details>
   <summary>Python Code: Click to expand!</summary>